paulstraw/HelmOS/README.md

 ## Next Up

-1. Clean up planet/satellite info panels
-2. Show ships in orbit (including entering/exiting/travelling stuff), set up their info panels
+1. Show ships in orbit (including entering/exiting/travelling stuff), set up their info panels
-3. Battle, I guess?
+2. Battle, I guess?

 ## Little Things

 1. Chat not subscribing properly immediately after signup
+2. After server restart, sometimes only one channel will show up in communications for a while
-2. If you refresh during travel, things work properly, but then once you refresh again after arriving, you get "stuck" as if you were still travelling until you refresh again.
+3. If you refresh during travel, things work properly, but then once you refresh again after arriving, you get "stuck" as if you were still travelling until you refresh again.

 ## Units